Another short that was very fun to write – the first art show in human history.

 “Don’t tell me!” he screamed.
 “The rest of us are only still individuals because we didn’t hear it!”
 He almost looked towards the monitor, and shuddered.
 He turned off the monitor, and pushed her back from the keyboard.

 “Michelle, that’s exactly the problem.
 You had an internet argument with a jerk, and you found the secret.
 Whatever it is, somehow you found a way to change his mind and convince him you were right!
 Then everyone else who read that comment also convinced.
-Your comment pierced the ego defense mechanism of all humans, effortlessly.”
+Your comment pierced the ego defense mechanism of all human minds, effortlessly.”

 “But that’s great!” said Michelle.